drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L03/slides.md

 ## Essential Security Practices | Auditing

 Auditing is the process of tracking and recording database activities to ensure compliance with security policies and regulations.
-Here are some best practices for auditing your databases:

 1. **Audit Logs**: Keep detailed audit logs of database activities, including user logins, queries, and modifications.